 If you contact Samaritans about volunteering

 If you are interesting in volunteering with Samaritans, you will be asked to give us your personal details.
 Most people contact us through our website (www.samaritans.org), however you can also enquire via the telephone, post, email, or at events.
 You can also contact branches directly.
-[Link to Find Your Nearest Branch page on website]
+Find your nearest branch here.

 If you contact Samaritans Central Charity, we will pass this information on to your local Samaritans branch or the branch you have requested.
 The branch will then contact you about volunteering at the branch.